swallowWings/ALTEK/README.md

  - "Remove empty lines in the text files" function was added.
  - The column mode in "Append text files" was improved.

+O 2025
+ - The column mode in "Append text files" was improved.